vidhan63-soe/hepatotoxicity/README.md

-# hepatotoxicity
+# Hepatotoxicity
-Species translabilty of drugs using RAT data.
+Species transabilty of drugs using RAT data.
+Using Rat data of how ot effect on their gene to prdict its effect on Human.